Russia and Ukraine say civilians killed in overnight attacks

 "Three children died.
 A girl born in 2007, a girl born in 2021, and a boy born in 2014," he added.

-The head of Ukraine's army said Friday that Russia had launched a wave of attacks to try to break through further in the area.
+The head of Ukraine's army said Friday that Russia had launched a wave of attacks to try to advance further in the area.

 "The enemy has concentrated its main efforts and has been trying to break through ... for several days in a row," Ukrainian commander-in-chief Oleksandr Syrsky said in a statement after visiting troops on the frontlines around Avdiivka.

-Russia also said Ukraine launched overnight drone attacks on areas closer to the countries' shared border.
+Russia also said Ukraine launched drone and artillery attacks on areas closer to the countries' shared border.

-Russia's defence ministry said Friday it had downed drones and rockets over the Belgorod border region and the Kaluga region, southwest of the capital Moscow.
+The governor of Russia's Belgorod region, Vyacheslav Gladkov, said in a post on Telegram: "The town of Grayvoron came under Ukrainian army shelling."

-"Air defence equipment intercepted and destroyed five drones and two rockets over the territories of the Belgorod and Kaluga regions," it said in a statement on Telegram.
+"There is a dead man.
+He is a member of our territorial self-defence unit," he said.

-In a later statement it said another seven Ukrainian-launched rockets had been shot down over Belgorod at 8:15 am (0515 GMT) -- shortly after voting in Russia's presidential elections got underway in the region.
+Russia's defence ministry said Friday it had downed drones and rockets over Belgorod and the Kaluga region, southwest of the capital Moscow.

 The governor of Russia's Lipetsk region also said Friday two drones were downed in a district around 300 kilometres (180 miles) away from Ukraine.